OpenGov Data publishes several machine-generated text artifacts for each meeting. Each file has a different purpose.

 - an intermediate artifact between VTT and normalized text

-This file may contain extra spacing or segment boundaries.
+This file may contain extra spacing, transcription artifacts, or segment boundaries.

 Normalized Transcript